acusti/uikit/packages/use-keyboard-events/README.md

     https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent

 In addition to keyboard event handlers, you can pass the boolean prop `ignoreUsedKeyboardEvents`, which defaults to `true`.
-If the prop is true and the keyboard event target is an input, textarea, or contenteditable element, your keyboard event listeners will not be triggered.
-This makes it trivial to avoid erroneously handling keyboard shortcuts when the keyboard event is intended by the user to apply to the currently focused text editing U. For example: you have a “todo” application that has a delete key handler for deleting the currently selected todo item when.
+If the prop is true, the keyboard event target is an input, textarea, or contenteditable element, and the keyboard event is usable by the element, your keyboard event listeners will not be triggered.
+This makes it trivial to avoid erroneously handling keyboard shortcuts when the keyboard event is intended by the user to apply to the currently focused text editing UI.
+For example: you have a “todo” application that has a delete key handler for deleting the currently selected todo item when.
 If editing the text of a todo item also means the todo item is selected, a keydown handler that deletes the todo item would be triggered when the user is editing the text of the todo item and hits the delete key.
 If you use this package and `ignoreUsedKeyboardEvents` is true (it defaults to true), the hook will not trigger your handler if an input or textarea or contenteditable element is the target of the event.